risk-first/website/menagerie/Communication-Risk.md

 ### Reading Code

-It's often been said that code is _harder to read than to write_:
+It has often been said that code is _harder to read than to write_:

 > "If you ask a software developer what they spend their time doing, they'll tell you that they spend most of their time writing code.
 However, if you actually observe what software developers spend their time doing, you'll find that they spend most of their time trying to understand code. " -  [When Understanding Means Rewriting, _Coding Horror_](https://blog.codinghorror.com/when-understanding-means-rewriting/)